OXIDprojects/docker-oxid/README.md

 # docker-oxid
-php apache base image for oxid.
+php apache devlopment base image for oxid.

 this is not a official oxid repository use it only for development purpose on your own risk.

+DO NOT CONNECT THIS CONTAINERS TO THE NETWORK, DO NOT USE THEM TO FOR LIVE SHOPS THEY DO CONTAIN SERIUS SECURITY ISSUES BY DESIGN

 ## Images: